Ionotropic GABA receptor: Pharmacological implications

 Earlier a third type of GABA receptor was discovered and named GABA_{C}, but recently it has been categorized as a sub-type of the GABA_{A} receptor.
 Thus, the ionotropic GABA receptors consist of the GABA_{A} receptor and the GABA_{A}-ρ receptor.
 There are pharmacological implications in understanding the molecular structure and function of these ionotropic receptors.
 Since they are targeted by neuroactive drugs, this characteristic is exploited in order to deduce their molecular structure and function in the CNS.
 For example, GABA_{A} receptors respond to neuroactive drugs like benzodiazepines.
 Normally increasing a neuron's permeability to chloride ions results in inhibition; benzodiazepines further propagate this event ensuring inhibition, serving as an indirect factor.
-Armed with the knowledge of chloride ion permeability leading to inhibition, it is important to note that ethanol and barbiturates can directly increase the influx of chloride ions resulting in inhibition.
+Armed with the knowledge of chloride ion permeability leading to inhibition, ethanol and barbiturates can directly increase the influx of chloride ions resulting in inhibition.
 Further characterization of the allosteric modulations of the active sites in the ionotropic gives insight on new treatments and nervous system disorders, such as panic disorder.